Texas Rear-End Car Wreck Lawyers

 The National Highway Traffic Safety Administration (NHTSA) reports that nearly 3 million people are injured in auto accidents throughout the United States each year.
 Many of those accidents involve rear-end collisions.
 If you have been injured as a result of a rear-end car accident in Tyler or Longview, then you need an experienced and knowledgeable East Texas personal injury lawyer on your side.
-The auto accident attorneys at Roberts & Roberts Law Firm have spent the last 35 years fighting for the rights of car accident victims in Tyler, Longview and the surrounding areas.
+The auto accident attorneys at Roberts & Roberts Law Firm have spent nearly 40 years fighting for the rights of car accident victims in Tyler, Longview and the surrounding areas.

 If you have been seriously injured in a rear-end collision, you may be entitled to compensation for those injuries.
 Contact us now at 903-597-6000 or fill out our online contact form for a free case review.
-The call costs you nothing… It could mean everything.
+The call costs you nothing … It could mean everything.

 About Rear-End Collisions in Tyler and Longview